 Affordable Care Act

-On November 15, 2014, health insurance marketplaces created under the Affordable Care Act will open for enrollment in states throughout the country.
+In November, health insurance marketplaces created under the Affordable Care Act will open for enrollment in states throughout the country.
 These marketplaces will act as one-stop-shops for health insurance, allowing individuals and families to compare, apply for, and enroll in a healthcare plan all in one place.
 Access to these marketplaces will be available online, over the phone, and in person at physical offices.

 The Marketplace, You, and Your Family

 A primary goal of these insurance marketplaces is to ensure healthcare is affordable and easy to access for all Americans.
 Family Equality Council urges you to review your options and to enroll.
-While seeking healthcare through these marketplaces, LGBT individuals and their families should know:
+While seeking healthcare through these marketplaces, LGBTQ individuals and their families should know:

 - Discrimination in the marketplace based on sexual orientation or gender identity is prohibited.
-Insurance providers and navigators – consumer assistant agents whose job is to help guide potential enrollees through the marketplace – are legally prohibited from discriminating against LGBT individuals.
+Insurance providers and navigators – consumer assistant agents whose job is to help guide potential enrollees through the marketplace – are legally prohibited from discriminating against LGBTQ individuals.